Axia-Tech/AXIA-wiki/docs/general/ambassadors.md

 slug: ../ambassadors
 ---

-The AXIASolar Ambassador Programme is an initiative ran by the Web3 Foundation to support potential contributors to the AXIASolar community and ecosystem.
+The AXIASolar Ambassador Programme is an initiative ran by the AXIACoin Foundation to support potential contributors to the AXIASolar community and ecosystem.

 ## How it works